SC.7.P.11.2

 Spread the Sunshine MEA:

-In this MEA, the sun is asking students to provide an advertisement explaining how the sun's energy is used to provide energy every second of every day.
+In this Model-Eliciting Activity (MEA), the sun is asking students to provide an advertisement explaining how the sun's energy is used to provide energy every second of every day.
 Students are asked to provide many examples of how solar energy is transformed into electrical, thermal, and other types of energy.
 Students are then asked to develop a presentation for the media outlet of their choosing.
 This MEA can be scaled down for differentiation, or used as is for a challenge to engage students in a rigorous fun activity.

 Type: Lesson Plan